rstudio/bookdown.org/content/archive/internal/csgillespie-efficientr.md

 pinned: true
 ---

 Efficient R Programming is about increasing the amount of work you can do with R in a given amount of time.
-It’s about both computational and programmer efficiency.
+It’s about both computational and programmer efficiency. [...]
+This is the online version of the O’Reilly book: Efficient R programming.
+Pull requests and general comments are welcome.
+Colin Gillespie is Senior lecturer (Associate professor) at Newcastle University, UK.
+His research interests are high performance statistical computing and Bayesian statistics.
+He is regularly employed as a consultant by Jumping Rivers and has been teaching R since 2005 at a variety of levels, ranging ...